Bachelor of Social Work Program

 day.
 Some diversity or major elective courses may be available at night or online.
 More information regarding the

 program academic requirements, policies, and procedures may be found in the BSW Student Handbook 2017-2018.
-For answers to frequently asked questions about the BSW Program, please click here.
+Please read more information about our BSW Program in our frequently asked questions.

 BSW Admissions Criteria